top of page

 White bread that has had additional fiber (like inulin or oligofructose) added back.

 Higher fiber than plain white bread.
-Still tends to have a relatively high GI compared to pure wholemeal bread.
+Relatively high GI

 Anyone who dislikes the taste of wholemeal but still wants a bit more fiber.
 The second-best choice after wholemeal.